blackboard/anthologydevdocs/docs/developer-portal/dev-portal-maintenance.md

 In order to improve performance during peak usage periods and mitigate the risk of database connection failures due to over utilization we are upgrading our database instance type.

+The Developer Portal will remain available during this time.
+Though some database related features such as creating new accounts or applications will be unavailable during the maintenance period.
+The *actual expected duration* of the maintenance period is 2 minutes or less.

-Maintenance Date : 10/17
+Maintenance Date : 10/17/2023

-Maintenance Time : 06:30 am UTC
+Maintenance Time : 06:30 AM UTC (2023-10-17T06:30:00Z)

 Maintenance window : 10 Mins